kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/ConfigrRetryLimit.md

 Possible solutions:
 • Use a value within the allowed range
 • Check for unintended configuration overrides
-• If you need more, consider revising your generator logic instead of increasing the limit
+• If you need more, consider revising your fuzzr logic instead of increasing the limit
 ```